himmAllRight/himmAllRight-source/content/post/trying-notion.md

 Notion might be my solution.
 The [Notion website](https://notion.so) states that it is an "*All-in-one workspace.
 Write, plan, collaborate, and get organized — all in one tool*".
-After using it as my all-in-one system over the past several week, I think agree.
+Having used it as my lone system over the past several weeks, I think agree.

 ### What I like so far
 - **FLEXIBLE**: This cannot be understated.
 Notion is *extremely* flexible,